stellalc7/beat-connection/README.md

 - Globe.GL

 ## Code
-Initially, I opted for the Spotify API to fetch a related artist from an artist a user inputs.
-The original goal was to discover similar artists to listen to around the world.
-I quickly realized this idea was not as straightforward as I had imagined.
+Initially, I opted for the `Spotify API` to fetch a related artist from an artist the user inputs.
+Originally, the goal was to 'discover similar artists to listen to around the world'.
+Quickly, I realized this idea was not as straightforward as I had imagined.
 ```js
 // BACKEND SPOTIFY API CALL
 // artist (user input) => artist id